-This is why, if you find yourself worrying about mistakes made at work, it’s likely you are assessing your performance and looking after your livelihood.
-No matter how many positive experiences you have, your brain is really good at focusing on negative events.
-Although this kind of thinking can happen anytime, it is especially frequent at night as this is one of the few quiet periods when you can reflect on your day without interruptions.
+If you find yourself worrying about mistakes made at work, it’s likely you are assessing your performance and looking after your livelihood.
+No matter how many positive experiences you have, your brain is good at focusing on negative events.
+Although this kind of thinking happens anytime, it’s especially frequent at night as this is one of the few quiet periods you have to reflect on your day without interruptions.

 The effects of daily stress in your body and mind

-Scientifically speaking, stress occurs when you perceive danger from any source — a big deadline, an angry boss, relationship issues, etc. Immediately, your brain releases hormones that travel through the blood to the adrenal glands.
-These stress carriers sit on top of your kidneys releasing two stress hormones, adrenaline and cortisol, that act on your entire body.
+Stress occurs when you perceive danger from any source — a big deadline, an angry boss, relationship issues, etc. Immediately, your brain releases hormones that travel through the blood to the adrenal glands.
+These stress carriers sit on top of your kidneys releasing two stress hormones (adrenaline and cortisol) that act on your entire body.

 Once the adrenal glands release adrenaline, you are ready to “fight or flight”.
-In such moments, your heart pounds soundly.
-This is because it’s supplying your muscles with blood.
+In such moments, your heart pounds soundly to supply muscles with blood.
 Your bronchial tubes (lung) also dilate in order to bring more oxygen, and your brain becomes more alert, ready to process information.
 At the same time, the adrenal glands emit cortisol into the bloodstream to fuel your flight.
-This is the perfect system response in the short term.
+This is the perfect, short-term system response.

 The study also found that the most common activities to achieve evening relaxation are yoga, breathing exercises, listening to music, and meditating.
-When the former is practiced during the evening, you experience the relaxation needed in order to get a restful and deep sleep.
+When the latter is practiced during the evening, you experience the relaxation needed to get restful and deep sleep.
 As you would know, a good night’s sleep keeps you healthy and productive during the daytime.

-Another study published in JAMA Internal Medicine included adults with trouble sleeping.
+Another study published in JAMA Internal Medicine included adults who had trouble sleeping.
 Half of them were taught meditation techniques that invited them to focus on the present moment.
 The other half completed a general guide on how to improve sleeping habits.
-The amazing results proved that the group of meditators experienced less insomnia, depression, and fatigue by the end of six sessions.
+The results proved that the group of meditators experienced less insomnia, depression, and fatigue by the end of six sessions.

 The relaxation response

-Like many other experts in the field, Dr. Benson recommends dedicating relaxation at least 20 minutes of your day.
+Like many other experts in the field, Dr. Benson recommends relaxing for at least 20 minutes a day.
 “The idea is to create a reflex to more easily bring forth a sense of relaxation.”
 With time, achieving a relaxation response will become much easier.
-When practiced during the evening, you will be programming your mind for a night of deep, healing sleep.

-There are a number of things you can do to elicit your relaxation response.
-You could pay for an acupuncture session or professional message, for example.
-But, to help you save time and money, here are 5 practical and inexpensive techniques to incorporate evening relaxation into your daily schedule:
+There are a number of things you can do to elicit the relaxation response.
+You could pay for an acupuncture session or go on a vacation.
+But, to help you save time and money, here are 5 practical and inexpensive techniques to achieve evening relaxation.

 1. Relaxing Music

-For centuries, music has played a vital role in the history of humankind.
+Music has played a vital role in the history of humankind.
 Even if you are not a music aficionado, you still hum, sing, dance, and clap from time to time.
 After all, the human brain and nervous system are hard-wired to respond to rhythm, repetition, tones, and tunes.
-In fact, music can alter our emotions as demonstrated by several trials on music for stress relief in difficult circumstances.
+In fact, music can alter our emotions as demonstrated by several trials on music for stress relief during difficult circumstances.

 For example, a study of 80 patients undergoing urologic surgery under spinal anesthesia found that relaxing music can decrease the need for supplementary intravenous sedation.
 Patients who listened to music needed less calming medication than those who listened to white noise or simple chatter.

 Finding the perfect relaxing music can be difficult.
-Fortunately, at Synctuition, our team of experts analyzed the latest and most relevant research on stress and audio therapy to isolate the sounds that work best to relax the mind.
-Our audio journeys combine relaxing music with beautiful sounds, which are perfect to facilitate meditation, guided imagery, and inner exploration.
+Fortunately, Synctuition’s team of experts analyzed the latest and most relevant research on stress and audio therapy to isolate the sounds to relax the mind.
+Our audio journeys combine relaxing music with beautiful nature sounds to help you enter a deep meditative state.

 2. Body Scan

 This type of meditation requires focusing your attention on various parts of your body.
-You can start with your feet and slowly work your way up.
-As you do so, try to concentrate on how that part of your body feels without labeling the sensations as either good or bad.
+Start with your feet and slowly work your way up.
+As you do so, concentrate on how that part of your body feels without labeling the sensations as either good or bad.
 A body scan is a perfect practice to boost your awareness of the mind-body connection.

 3. Guided Imagery

 Yoga is an ancient art, which combines deep breathing with a series of postures and movements.
-The physical aspect of this practice provides you with an enhanced mental focus capable of reducing racing thoughts, anxiety, and stress.
+The physical aspect of this practice promotes an enhanced mental focus capable of reducing racing thoughts, anxiety, and stress.
 It can also improve your flexibility and balance.

 There are several types of yoga or similar practices (tai chi or qigong) you can try depending on your needs.
 If you haven’t been active in a while, or are experiencing health issues, pain, or any disabling condition, make sure to consult your doctor before engaging in these exercises.